tanyhb1/z3ParsingProject/README.md

-Parser from Scilla to Z3.
+Scilla-Z3.
 Written in OCaml.
 Toy project, for now, to initialize a back-end for formal verification of commutativity.